‘Can you take shells from the beach?’

 A few years ago I went to Eilat, a small coastal town in Israel, to volunteer at a coral reef conservation project.
 It was here that I learned you shouldn’t take shells from the beach.
 And I saw the striking difference between a protected beach where no shells, starfish, dead coral, etc. are taken versus one where people can do whatever they want…

 The difference is shocking!
-And not only are there more beautiful shells on that protected beach.
-The coral reef is healthier and there are so many more colorful fish to admire!
+Not only are there more beautiful shells on that protected beach, the coral reef is healthier and there are so many more colorful fish to admire!

 So, ever since then I’ve been trying to explain why we shouldn’t take shells from the beach or the ocean.
 Which is exactly what I want to share with you in this article.